lrstanley/marill/README.md

    git revision XXXXXX

 AUTHOR(S):
-   Liam Stanley <me@liamstanley.io>
+   Liam Stanley <user@domain.com>

 COMMANDS:
-     help, h  Shows a list of commands or help for one command
+     scan            [DEFAULT] Start scan for all domains on server urls            Print the list of urls as if they were going to be scanned tests           Print the list of tests that are loaded and would be used tests-extended  Same as [tests], with extra information help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --debug, -d              Print debugging information to stdout --quiet, -q              Do not print regular stdout messages --no-color               Do not print with color --log-file logfile       Log debugging information to logfile --cores n                Use n cores to fetch data (0 being server cores/2) (default: 0) --domains DOMAIN:IP ...
+   -d, --debug              Print debugging information to stdout -q, --quiet              Do not print regular stdout messages --no-color               Do not print with color --log-file logfile       Log debugging information to logfile --cores n                Use n cores to fetch data (0 being server cores/2) (default: 0) --domains DOMAIN:IP ...
 Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --min-score value        (default: 8)
-   --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used --tests-extended         Same as --tests, with extra information --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)
+   --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)